ssaglam2/VCF_tools/TROUBLESHOOTING.md

 # Troubleshooting Guide for VCF Processing Pipeline

-This guide provides solutions and debugging tips for common issues encountered while using the `run_vcf_processing.sh` script.
+This guide provides solutions and debugging tips for common issues encountered while using the script.

 ## Table of Contents